Smooth densities for SDEs driven by subordinated Brownian motion with Markovian switching: Introduction

-Stochastic differential equations with state-dependent switching have been studied in the literature and they have applications to mathematical finance.
-Many important problems related to this kind of SDEs, such as existence and uniqueness of solutions, Feller property, strong Feller property, ergodicity and etc, have been studied (see \cite{XY1, XY, YZ}).
-However, the smoothness of the densities of the solutions to this kind of SDEs has not been studied much.
-If the noise is the classical Brownian motion, the smoothness of the densities of the solutions has been proved under the uniform H\"{o}rmander's condition in \cite{HNSX}.
-Smoothness of densities of solutions for SDEs driven by subordinated Brownian motions has been studied in \cite{KS, Z1, Z2}.
-In \cite{KS}, Kusuoka proved the solution has a smooth density under a nondegenerate condition on $\sigma$.
-Using Malliavin calculus, Zhang established in \cite{Z1}, the solution has smooth density under a special degenerate case.
-Furthermore, Zhang improved this result in \cite{Z2}, i.e., the solution has smoothness of the density in the uniform H\"{o}rmander's type condition.
-Similarly, Xie used Malliavin calculus to obtain the estimations of the smooth densities of one-dimension stochastic differential equation with jumps in \cite{X}.
+In recent years, there has been increasing interest in stochastic differential equations (SDEs) with Markovian switching.
+Among the properties studied are the existence and uniqueness of the solutions, the existence of the invariant measure and stability (see \cite{BBG, M, X, YZ, YM}).
+However, the smoothness of the densities of the solutions to this kind of SDEs have not been studied much.
+When the noise is Brownian motion, the smoothness of the densities of the solutions has been proved under the uniform H\"{o}rmander's condition in \cite{HNSX}.

-In this paper we add the switching term into the SDE driven by degenerate subordinated Brownian motions, i.e., the solution $(X_t,\al_t)$ satisfies equations (\ref{e.x}) and (\ref{alpha}).
-For the reason of technique, we only consider the case of additive noise in this paper.
-We remark that the results of this paper can be applied to case of the noise is an $\al$-stable process.
-In order to show the smoothness of density for $X_t$, we need to develop Malliavin calculus for $X_t$.
+The main purpose of this paper is to study the smoothness of the density of the solution of equation (\ref{e.x}).
+For technical reasons, we only consider the additive noise here.
+In order to show the smoothness of density for $X_t$, we need to develop Malliavin calculus for $X_t$ and show the Malliavin covariance matrix has all negative moments.
 The difficulty here is the appearance of the switching term $\al_t$.
-Our procedure is to follow the method in \cite{HNSX}, i.e.,we consider the product probability space produced by a Brownian motion, a subordinator and a Poisson random measure.
-We will perturb the Brownian motion, while keeping the other two quantities unchanged.
+Our procedure is to follow the method in \cite{HNSX}, i.e., we will perform perturbations of the underlying Brownian motion, keeping the Markovian switching process $\alpha_t$ and the subordinator unperturbed.
+The technique for this analysis can be regarded as a stochastic calculus of variation for random variables with values in a Hilbert space and is partly inspired by Malliavin calculus.